hajizadafarid/DDPM/README.md

 1. Open `ddpm_tutorial.ipynb` (e.g., with Jupyter Notebook).
 2. Run the cells to:
-   - Train a DDPM on a 2D dataset (like Swiss Roll).
+   - Train a DDPM on a 2D dataset (e.g., Swiss Roll).
    - Visualize the forward process, reverse sampling, and final samples.
    - Evaluate the Chamfer Distance between generated samples and the ground truth distribution.